 Better weather, thinner crowds and bull redfish swarming inshore waters are all reasons to celebrate the arrival of fall in the Lowcountry.

 Their strength rivals any other fish its size, short of an amberjack or tuna.
 I usually fish heavy spinning reels with 50-pound braid and even a heavy drag, since the bulls will strip the line off at an alarming pace several times during the battle.
-I have fished lighter tackle, but the lengthy fight takes a toll on these big fish.
+I have fished lighter tackle, but the lengthy fight takes a toll on these bull reds.
 Any redfish over 23 inches must be released and returned to the water.

 Smaller redfish also invade the creeks this time of year offering the best light tackle sport available.
 Shrimp, live or dead, cut mullet and menhaden are all favorite baits when fishing inshore.
 The “slot”—or keeper size—is 15-23 inches and, by South Carolina law, you may keep three per person, per day.